ctlee/casc/README.md

 ### Prerequisites

 To use this library you need to have a C++ compiler which supports C++14.
+There is a known issue with Clang 4.x.x versioned compilers (including XCode version 9) , where the most specialized unique specialization is not selected leading to a compiler error.
+The current workaround to this problem

 ### Installing